 Should you visit all the rooms?

 Yes, because they all are interesting and you learn a lot about the planet, and our origins… but the problem to visit all of them, is that it would take you more than 2 days!

 As for the Metropolitan Museum of Arts, I recommend that you select the halls you want to visit, depending on your tastes.

 It is best to download the map of the museum before visiting.You can also download the free app of the Museum.
 It will tell you where you are and suggest you exhibits!
 There’s a free WiFi connection in the Museum, you can download the app there if you forgot to do it before 😉

 It is also possible to wander the halls quickly to see and discover without reading all the descriptions.

 Anyway, know that you might get lost in this vast museum.
 I always wonder in which room I am in and where I am in the museum 😀 It’s part of the charm of the museum 😉

 What are the rooms that I recommend?

 If you have no desire to visit the museum, at least go through the main room (Memorial Theodore Roosevelt).
-The facade of the museum is very nice and the room is huge.
+The facade of the museum is impressive and the room is huge.
 It is large enough to have fossils of a Barosaurus protecting his child from attack by an Allosaurus.
 The main room is decorated with very beautiful murals.